Cerebrum internal capsule

 Tips:

-Tract is the bundle of nerve fiber.
+The tract is the bundle of nerve fibers.

-Thus, tract, nerve fibers are called white matter.
+Thus, tract and nerve fibers are called white matter.

-External Features of cerebral hemisphere:
+External Features of the cerebral hemisphere:

 Three surfaces: